KineticLensman/KineticLensman.github.io/_posts/2020-04-14-AI-Projects-Eliza.md

 # Eliza - the first chatbot

-The top level of Eliza is a sort of READ-EVAL-PRINT loop:
+The initial top level of Eliza is a sort of READ-EVAL-PRINT loop:
 ```
 (def! eliza (fn* ()
    (loop ()
-      (prn (readline "eliza> "))
+      (prn (read-tokens "eliza> "))
       (recur))))
 ```